 One of the other great features of this space is the number of included activities.
 During one visit, we got to attend a music class; during another we saw the end of storytime.
 During other times staff members would get out an art activity for children to participate in, if they so choose.
 In between all of these activities, the caring staff can be found sitting on the floor interacting with the children, asking them questions and playing along.

-The Urban Chalkboard is open Mon, Wed-Fri: 9am – 3pm, Tuesday until 6pm and Saturday: 10am – 2pm.
-Pricing is $10 per child.
-Be sure to check their website for current pricing, available drop in activities, and class schedule.
+When we last visited, pricing for the Urban Chalkboard was $10 per child when booked online, $12 for walk-ins.
+Be sure to check their website for hours, current pricing, available drop in activities, and class schedule.

 - Mr. Daniel LIVE | The Urban Chalkboard - 21 Dec 2018 - 10:30